sbissantz/git/notes.md

 ```

 ---

+Now we need to restrict our new user `git` to do only Dit-relates

 You can easily restrict the git user account to only Git-related activities
 with a limited shell tool called git-shell.
 If you set this as the git user